rafael-g-depaulo/obsidian-vault/RPG/R20/Compiled/R20 - rulebook.md

 - **+2 PM:** Increase the damage by 1d6.

-### Command
-  <div class="spell-tags"></div>

-*-1th Circle*
-- **Execução:** padrão;
-- **Alcance:** 9m (6 quadrados de 1,5m);
-- **Alvo:** 1 criatura;
-- **Duração:** concentração..

-___
-Descrição da magia aqui.
-Descrição da magia aqui.
-Descrição da magia aqui.
-Descrição da magia aqui.
-Descrição da magia aqui.

-- **+1 PM:** Upgrade 1.
-- **+3 PM:** Upgrade 2.
 {{pageNumber,auto}}
 \page
-# Command

-Enchantment

-Level: **1**
-Casting time: **1 Action**
-Range: **60 feet**
-Components: **V**
-Duration: **1 round**

----

-You speak a one-word command to a creature you can see within range.
-The target must succeed on a Wisdom saving throw or follow the command on its next turn.
-The spell has no effect if the target is undead, if it doesn’t understand your language, or if your command is directly harmful to it.
-Some typical commands and their effects follow.
-You might issue a command other than one described here.
-If you do so, the DM determines how the target behaves.
-If the target can’t follow your command, the spell ends.
-**Approach** The target moves toward you by the shortest and most direct route, ending its turn if it moves within 5 feet of you.
-**Drop** The target drops whatever it is holding and then ends its turn.
-**Flee** The target spends its turn moving away from you by the fastest available means.
-**Grovel** The target falls prone and then ends its turn.
-**Halt** The target doesn’t move and takes no actions.
-A flying creature stays aloft, provided that it is able to do so.
-If it must move to stay aloft, it flies the minimum distance needed to remain in the air.

-#### At higher level

-When you cast this spell using a spell slot of 2nd level or higher, you can affect one additional creature for each slot level above 1st.
-The creatures must be within 30 feet of each other when you target them

 ### Concentração de Combate
   <div class="spell-tags">boost no-sacred chronomancy thaumaturgy warmagic arcane</div>